antronerds/r2-tutorials/original/R2Tutorials.md

 Tutorial step 1
 ---------------

-1. In the main menu select in field 2 the default dataset “Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2”.
+1. In the main menu select in field 2 the default dataset ï¿½Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2ï¿½.
 In Field 3
-    choose “View a gene” at “type of analysis”.
-In field 4: type “MYCN” and click ‘next’.
+    choose ï¿½View a geneï¿½ at ï¿½type of analysisï¿½.
+In field 4: type ï¿½MYCNï¿½
+    and click ï¿½nextï¿½.
-2. Leave all the settings at their default and click ‘next’.
-You have now arrived at the “One Gene View”.
+2. Leave all the settings at their default and click ï¿½nextï¿½.
+You have now arrived at the ï¿½One Gene Viewï¿½.
 In this tutorial the main focus is the evaluation of the reporters designed by manufactures such as Affymetrix represented in the R2 Genome browser and to a lesser extent the gene expression.
-When you slide down on the “One gene view” page of the MYCN expression, you encounter the “Probeset verification” table.
+When you slide down on the ï¿½One gene viewï¿½ page of the MYCN expression, you encounter the ï¿½Probeset verificationï¿½ table.
 The Probeset verification table, displays an automated analysis for U133 based Affymetrix platforms, where the reporter-gene relation validity has been verified by their genomic location (also described in more detail in the tutorial one-gene-view).
-Click on the “R2 Tview” link of the upper probeset and The embedded R2 genomebrowser will open in a new screen.
+Click on the ï¿½R2 Tviewï¿½ link of the upper probeset and The embedded R2 genomebrowser will open in a new screen.
 The genome browser shows the Genomic span where the MYCN gene is located together with the 5 MYCN probesets mapped to their